ColourboxDevelopment/ColourboxDevelopment.github.io/streaming.md

 ## Playing the video
 To play the video you need a video player with support for HLS.

 The easiest way is to use the Skyfish Video player (which is essentially a wrapped [Video.js](https://videojs.com/) player).
 It can be embedded on your website using an iframe.
+The player will also automatically add any subtitles you have added via the webinterface.

 To generate the embed do the following:

 ```json
 GET https://player.skyfish.com/iframe.json